brianjmurrell/repo-plugins/plugin.video.thinktv/README.txt

 Kodi Video Addon for PBS ThinkTV
 For Kodi Krypton and above releases

-version 3.0.14 fix getvideo for new api version 3.0.13 fix movies/specials to be able to play version 3.0.12 try to handle multiple seasons
+version 3.0.15 fix for website change, bugfix for 3.0.14 update version 3.0.14 fix getvideo for new api version 3.0.13 fix movies/specials to be able to play version 3.0.12 try to handle multiple seasons